 With over 20,000 different species of insect in the UK, it is important to know which ones can harm you and how best to deal with any potential bites or stings.

 Ticks are tiny blood-sucking arachnids which can be found in areas of dense vegetation, such as long grass or bracken.
 They can attach themselves to you and feed on your blood by biting through your skin.
 Ticks are known to carry a variety of diseases.
 The most serious of these is Lyme disease, which can be transmitted through the bite of an infected sheep tick.

 If you are planning to go walking in an area of dense vegetation, consider taking the following precautions:

 If part of the tick breaks off or you think any part of it may be left in your skin, wash the site thoroughly but don’t worry about digging with a needle as that may do more damage.
 Your body will deal with any embedded remains.
 Consult a doctor if the small area of redness gets worse.
-Further information on Lyme disease and ticks can be obtained from NHS Direct, or from the charity Lyme Disease Action, which has a range of free literature on the subject.
+Further information on tick bites and Lyme disease can be found via the NHS website, or from the charity Lyme Disease Action.

 Bites from mosquitoes, midges and gnats will often cause small itchy bumps on your skin.